CPKrebs/Spike-Boot-Linux/README.md

-# Running boot Linux in Spike
+# Running boot Linux on Spike

 Tutorial for build the Linux Kernel with Busybox, and running into Spike simulator.